 The benefits of an early workout are well documented, and yoga is no different.
 Yoga's unique movements come with additional unique benefits: forward bends rush oxygenated blood to the brain, and twists are great for wringing out your organs and get those guts moving.

 There's also something to be said for aligning our circadian rhythm with the rise of the sun.
 "Light is the most potent agent to synchronise your internal body clock that regulates circadian rhythms, which in turn also regulate energy balance," says Dr Phyllis Zee, Professor of Neurology at Northwestern University Feinberg School of Medicine.

 There's a reason a big stretch in the morning feels so good.
-Through the night, our bodies become stiff and tight, as our muscles relax and our bodily activity declines.
+Through the night, our bodies become stiff and tight, as our bodily activity declines.

 It's so often the case that we jump out of bed, into the shower, and before we know it, we’ve assumed the position at our desk where we’ll stay all day.
 So all those aches and pains are left unattended to, and they linger and compound until they turn into something you can't ignore.

 Taking the time to loosen up our joints each morning does wonders for their health and longevity.
 Frankly it feels amazing too – I definitely feel the difference through the day.

 Win the Morning, Win the Day

 Tim Ferriss, master lifehacker and productivity specialist, recommends an early mindfulness practice and a workout to win the morning.
 Fortunately for us, yoga ticks both boxes.